minavolvo/pdsnd_github/README.md

 Bikeshare

 ### Description
-This project shows the data for different bike stations in 3 different cities in U.S.
+This project shows the data for different bike stations in 3 different cities (New York City, Chicago and Washington) in U.S.

 ### Files used
 washington.csv